Jason-Whitmore/rl_aao/README.md

 Under similar conditions, the AAO algorithm achieved a mean learning efficiency of 2.85 * 10^-4 over 3 runs, while the SAO algorithm achieved a mean learning efficiency of 5.7 * 10^-4 over 3 runs.

-The mean learning efficiency ratio is then 2.85 * 10^-4 / 5.7 * 10^-4 = 5.
+The mean learning efficiency ratio is then (2.85 * 10^-4) / (5.7 * 10^-4) = 5.

-This suggests that the AAO algorithm is 400% more learning efficient on the LunarLander-v2 environment under similar conditions.
+This suggests that the AAO algorithm is 400% more learning efficient than the SAO algorithm on the LunarLander-v2 environment under similar conditions.

 ### Gridworld-10x10-1r-v0